andreasallo/TJE_Framework_ElectronicGames/readme_copia.txt

     Developed the procedural generation system to spawn the level segments.
 Created different difficulty patterns, so it gets more difficult while you are playing (Soft Rain->Wall->Rain->Sinusoide->End planet animation).Implemented the logic for spawning, moving, and cleaning up asteorids and rings.

+USE OF AI: Used AI for the function generateChunk(), used to know how to make all the different types of patterns for the level.
+Used to make the general structure of ChunkGenerator.
+Used for the final planet animation to connect ChunkGenerator with World.

 **Combat System**
 	Author: Andrea
 	Files: projectile.h/cpp